 I started the site May 30, 2016, with 50 titles, now you'll find plenty of guidelines.
 The rest will come gradually from now on.
 Some sections are already completed, but will be adapted for the web.

 You will find information about emergency handling, the emergency conditions, images, and differential diagnoses.

 I would appreciate if anyone wanted to come here may subscribe to information updates, news and any changes.
 There is no cost, is quickly done, and I also get an idea of the interest for an emergency site like this.
 The same also applies to non-medical readers.

 Please read the important prerequisites for this site - what applies and what is expected from me!

-Björgells Acute illnesses and injuries will progressively get more and more complete, and I believe and hope it will be useful and interesting!
+Björgells Acute illnesses and injuries will progressively be more and more complete, and I believe and hope you will find it useful and interesting!
 Please come with views!

 Per Björgell, Emergency physician, GP, MD, PhD